maxkononets/golang-chat-app-boilerplate/README.md

-# Golang Chat App boilerplate
+# Golang Chat App implementation

-This boilerplate is needed for students who will be taking part of Golang workshop.
+This codebase implements chat application as the result of Golang workshop.